populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 - subset-sex-group, e.g. '`non_ukb_XY_adj`'
 - subset-gen-anc<sup>3</sup>-sex-group, e.g. '`non_ukb_mid_XX_adj`',

 To access the '`freq`' array using the '`freq_index_dict`', you need to retrieve the value of your desired label combination key.
-The example below accesses the entry of the high quality genotypes (group: adj) of XX individuals (sex: XX) clustered with the AFR genetic ancestry group in the gnomAD v4.1 exomes:
+The example below accesses the entry of the high quality genotypes (group: adj) of XX individuals (sex: XX) clustered with the AFR genetic ancestry group in the OurDNA v4.1 exomes:

 ```
 # Load the v4.1 exomes public release HT